MMKGs4Finance/UKFin/readme.md

 (iii)The resulting Multimodal Knowledge Graph is in the folder "MMKG".

-Acknowledgements: This project is funded by UKFin+ Agile stream and is in collaboration with IRMAI.
+Acknowledgements: This project is funded by UKFin+ Agile (https://ukfin.network/funding-streams/) and is in collaboration with IRMAI (https://irmai.io).

 A video outlining the project is available at https://www.youtube.com/watch?v=p3aTl0Ts9HM